Winter Walking and Mountaineering: An Essential Kit List

 Digital Watch

-A simple referee’s watch with a large face and backlight helps time distance in poor visibility.
+A simple referee’s watch with a large face and backlight helps to time distance in poor visibility.
 Use an elastic strap to wear it over clothing layers for easy access.

 Snow Shovel and Avalanche Probe